-CAPS offers the following services specifically for graduate and profesional students navigate through these challenges.
-Graduate and professional students who have paid current UCSD registration fees are eligible for services.
+CAPS offers the following services specifically for Graduate and Professional Students who are navigating through these challenges.
+Graduate and Professional Students who have paid current UC San Diego registration fees are eligible for services.
 Below is a list of our offerings.

 - Individual Counseling

-- CAPS provides confidential, short-term individual counseling for registered UCSD graduate and professional students, including departments within the Office of Graduate Studies (OGS), Scripps Institution of Oceanography, School of Medicine, Skaggs School of Pharmacy, and Rady School of Business.
+- CAPS provides confidential, short-term individual counseling for registered UC San Diego Graduate and Professional Students, including departments within Graduate Division, Scripps Institution of Oceanography, School of Medicine, Skaggs School of Pharmacy, and Rady School of Management.
 Please visit our Services page for more detailed information about individual counseling services, appointments, and counseling process.
 To make an appointment, please call our Central Office at 858-534-3755.

 - CAPS is proud to offer over 20 unique groups, workshops, and forums each quarter.
 Groups range from traditional psychotherapy groups, to psychoeducational workshops, and drop-in forums.
 Visit our